-I am an organizational theorist who (re)turned to academia after a career in professional music, education, and 'business'.
+I am an organisational theorist who (re)turned to academia after a career in professional music, education, and 'business'.

 Thanks for visiting this website, where I attempt to pull together my online and offline experiences.
-Here, you will find updates about my academic research, reflections on my teaching and wider educational practice, and provocations to engage me to work to enhance your own organizational skill.
+Here, you will find updates about my academic research, reflections on my teaching and wider educational practice, and provocations to engage me to work to enhance your own organisational understanding and skill.

-My own work in leadership and management roles embodies creativity and collaboration grounded in skills developed as a professional musician, educator, coach and mentor, and ‘organizer’ of individuals, collectives, and resources.
-Equally at home in the board room, lecture theatre, concert hall, or sports pitch, I instinctively engage people across functions and departments, working on complex challenges which place the individual at the heart of organizing.
+My own work in leadership and management roles embodies creativity and collaboration grounded in skills developed as a professional musician, educator, coach and mentor, and ‘organiser’ of individuals, collectives, and resources.
+Equally at home in the board room, lecture theatre, concert hall, or sports pitch, I instinctively engage people across functions and departments, working on complex challenges which place the individual at the heart of organising endeavours.

 If you would like further details, or think we could work together in some way, then please do get in touch.